 US Naval Historical Center

-Cyclops 69k Cyclops, anchored in the Hudson River, off New York City, 3 October 1911.
+Cyclops 69k USS Cyclops, anchored in the Hudson River, off New York City, 3 October 1911.
 Photograph was taken by the New York Navy Yard.

 US Navy photo # NH 55549